ZsgsDesign/NOJ/README.md

 ## Installation

+> **If you are having trouble installing NOJ or requires additional help setting up, you can contact us via noj@njupt.edu.cn.**

 CentOS 8 will be recommended for hosting NOJ, but all major operating systems are theoretically supported.

 We recommend running NOJ on the following platforms: